fabiennelind/Topic-Modeling-for-Comparative-Research/README.md

 # Step 2: Run PLTM

+Download and install mallet: see: http://mallet.cs.umass.edu/ Run the 'pltm.sh' file.
+Place the input data files in the 'my_data' folder.
+The folder structure is set up automatically when downloading mallet.
+The 'pltm.sh' script will perform the following steps:

 - prepare sequences for aligned training (tuples)
 - prepare sequences for unaligned corpus and use pipe from aligned data
-- train pltm = create inferencer per language, keys, model
+- train pltm with aligned data = create inferencer per language, top words per topic (i.e., keys)
 - calculate probabilities for sequences of unaligned data (full corpus) with trained inferencers

 # Step 3: Evaluate output